 The pressing need to develop treatments for heart diseases, also termed cardiovascular diseases, comes from the aging global population.
 Cardiovascular diseases constitute the leading cause of mortality in developed countries.
 Advancing age is the primary risk factor for cardiovascular disease, and the number of older adults will likely at least double by 2050.

-In 2016, scientists from the University of Colorado published a study in Aging Cell demonstrating nicotinamide mononucleotide (NMN) reverses vascular dysfunction in mice.
+Scientists from the University of Colorado published a study in Aging Cell demonstrating nicotinamide mononucleotide (NMN) reverses vascular dysfunction in mice.
 Vascular dysfunction entails blood vessel stiffening, which occurs with age as collagen, a protein which provides structural integrity of tissues, builds up.
 The reduced level of elastin, a protein conferring tissue elasticity, in the blood vessels as we grow old also results in the stiffening of blood vessels that often leads to cardiovascular diseases.
 Finding a therapeutic agent, such as NMN, with potential to reverse vascular dysfunction could help reduce the risk of cardiovascular diseases.

 NMN boosts levels of nicotinamide adenine dinucleotide (NAD+) in cells.
 NAD+ levels decrease with age, which scientists have associated with the onset of multiple age-related diseases such as cardiovascular disease.
 Past studies showed that boosting NAD+ levels in aged animals could activate a protein called SIRT1 to improve metabolic and stress responses.